-I have developed and taught three courses for Stanford undergraduates and International Policy Studies Master's students on international relations theory and evidence-based foreign policy design.
+I have developed and taught three courses for Stanford undergraduates and graduate students on international relations theory and evidence-based foreign policy design, and I will be teaching a course on US foreign policy in Spring 2020.
 I previously worked in the U.S. government (State, DHS, Congress) and occasionally indulge in political philosophy.

 PhD Candidate in Political Science Stanford University